zacanger/niddesa/text/generated-translations/mahaniddesa/16-sinhala-google.md

 [APZ 200.3] (# apz200.3) {# apz200.3 .ref .apz} "seeks merit"
-Samyak Pratipadawa Anuloma Pratipadawa, Aviruddha Pratipadawa Anavartha Pratipada, Dharmanu Dharma Pratipada Aryanya Eightfold Path, Nirvana, Those who seek the path of Nirvana should also curb the menace.
+Samyak Pratipadawa Anuloma Pratipadawa, Aviruddha Pratipadawa Anavartha Pratipada, Dharmanu Dharma Pratipada Aryanya Eightfold Path, Nibbana, Those who seek the path of Nibbana should also curb the menace.
 Should be suppressed.
 Should be pressed.
 That is.

 [Msdiv 201] (#msdiv201) {#msdiv201 .ref .msdiv} (16 - 12)